Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf PQChat.md

   Each user is assigned an Ed25519 keypair for strong, fast public-key signatures.
 All prekeys and sessions are authenticated.

 - **Async Prekeys (X3DH-style):**
-  Initiators can connect to responders even if they're offline, thanks to one-time use prekeys published in a mailbox file (`prekeys.json`).
+  Initiators can connect even if responders are offline, thanks to one-time use prekeys published in a secure mailbox file (`prekeys.json.enc`).
   This mirrors the security model of Signal/WhatsApp but with post-quantum crypto.

+- **Encrypted RAM-Only Prekey Mailbox:**
+  All mailbox data (even public prekeys) is AES-encrypted using a passphrase and never written to disk—it's stored in a RAM disk (`/dev/shm` on Linux, `/private/tmp` or `/Volumes/RAMDisk` on macOS).
+  The mailbox is securely wiped (overwritten and deleted) after use.

 - **Replay & Ordering Protection:**
   All messages are chained with counters and HKDF ratchets.
 Replay and out-of-order messages are automatically rejected.